awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 For `BeforeImageSettings` options, the following applies:
 + Set the `EnableBeforeImage` option to `true` to enable before imaging\.
 The default is `false`\.
 + Use the `FieldName` option to assign a name to the new JSON attribute\.
 When `EnableBeforeImage` is `true`, `FieldName` is required and can't be empty\.
 + The `ColumnFilter` option specifies a column to add by using before imaging\.
 To add only columns that are part of the table's primary keys, use the default value, `pk-only`\.
-To add only columns that are not of LOB type, use `non-lob`\.
 To add any column that has a before image value, use `all`\.
+Note that the before image does not contain columns with LOB data types, such as CLOB or BLOB\.

   ```
   "BeforeImageSettings": {